 - a.
-Required Language Sequencing: KOREA 101, 102, 201, 202, 301, and 302. (★6 in East Asian Electives required.) - b.
-In addition to the courses listed in Note 3, students in the Korean stream may choose East Asian electives from the following: ANTHR 279; ECON 210 or 211, where not already taken to fulfill major requirements; any KOREA course not otherwise required.
+Required Language Sequencing: JAPAN 101, 102, 201, 202, 301, and 302. (★6 in East Asian Electives required.) - (3) Korean - a.
+Required Language Sequencing: KOREA 101, 102, 201, 202, 301, and 302. (★6 in East Asian Electives required.)

-54.2.7 Major in Entrepreneurship and Small Business
+64.2.7 Major in Entrepreneurship and Small Business

 Small and medium sized enterprises are vital to economic development and societal well-being.
 They play a vital role in job creation.
 Entrepreneurial activity typically plays a key role in the development and management of these firms.
 Entrepreneurs also typically report a high degree of satisfaction with their career choice.
 This program aims to help students to develop attitudes, knowledge and skills relative to entrepreneurship with a primary focus on identifying and evaluating business opportunities, mobilizing necessary resources, organization creation and management.
 There is also a strong focus on helping students integrate material learned in other functional areas of business.
 The study of entrepreneurship has numerous applications beyond traditional notions of starting one's own firm.
-A close look at many successful organizations-large, small, new, old, public, private, not-for-profit-will reveal that they fundamentally value the innovation associated with entrepreneurial activity.
+A close look at many successful organizations-large, small, new, old, public, private, not-for-profit-will reveal that they fundamentally value the innovation associated with entrepreneural activity.